 2020 Dietary Guidelines Advisory Committee: Approaches to Examine the Evidence

 As the 2020 Dietary Guidelines Advisory Committee works to answer the scientific questions from USDA and HHS, they are using three approaches to examine the evidence: data analysis, food pattern modeling, and systematic reviews.
 Each of these approaches has its own rigorous, protocol-driven methodology, and plays a unique, complementary role in examining the science.
 For each approach, staff from USDA and HHS supported the Committee’s review of the evidence.
 The type of information the Advisory Committee needs in order to address the scientific question determines which approach they use to review the evidence.

-Protocols further describe how the Advisory Committee uses one of the three approaches to answer a scientific question.
-For each scientific question, a protocol – or a plan that further describes how the Advisory Committee will apply the methodology of one of the scientific approaches will be used to examine evidence related to that specific question.
-A protocol is created before the Advisory Committee examines any evidence, and is posted online for the public to view and better understand the approach used to answer a specific scientific question would be answered and to have the opportunity to submit public comments prior to the protocol being finalized.
+To answer each scientific question, the Committee develops a protocol – or a plan that further describes how the Advisory Committee will apply the methodology of one of the three approaches to examine the evidence related to that specific question.
+A protocol is created before the Advisory Committee examines any evidence, and is posted online for the public to view and better understand how a specific scientific question would be answered and to have the opportunity to submit public comments prior to the protocol being finalized.

 A collection of analyses that uses national data sets to help us understand the current health and dietary intakes of Americans.
 These data help make the Dietary Guidelines practical, relevant, and achievable.

 Food Pattern Modeling

 Analysis that helps us understand how changes to the amounts or types of foods and beverages in a pattern might impact meeting nutrient needs across the U.S. population.

 Research projects that answer questions on diet and health by searching for, evaluating, and synthesizing all relevant, peer-reviewed studies within a specified date range.